What Brides Should Know About… Getting Ready

 It’ll likely be messy havoc in your getting ready room.
 But we’ll clear off a corner of the room to look clean for photos 🙂

-Getting ready with your girls is one of the best parts of your wedding day!
+Getting ready with your best friends is one of the best parts of your wedding day!
 Try to leave more time here than you are expecting that you’ll need.
 I promise you’d rather be able to slow down and enjoy this time than feel rushed to get to the ceremony

 Big Cottonwood Canyon Utah Mountain Wedding Caili Chung Photography